 The GLA:D™ Australia program:

 This program is unique in that the education and exercises provided can be applied to everyday activities.
-By strengthening and correcting daily movement patterns, participants will train their bodies to move properly, improve muscle control of the joint, prevent symptom progression and reduce pain.
+With the aim of strengthening and correcting daily movement patterns, participants will work towards improving muscle control of the joint, that may prevent symptom progression and may reduce pain.